Put our talent to work

 Gherkin is a plain English, human-readable syntax that defines who the audience is, what action is to be taken and what the expected outcome should be.
 It looks something like this:

-Given I am a user on Google When I search for “how wonderful is the Gherkin language?”
-Then I should be directed to the “Google Search Results” page And I should see “how wonderful is the Gherkin language?” in the search field
+Given I am a user on Google, when I search for, “How wonderful is the Gherkin language?” then I should be directed to the “Google Search Results” page, and I should see, “How wonderful is the Gherkin language?” in the search field.

 This use case is pretty self-explanatory, right?
 That is the point!
 The really simple, easy-to-understand, self-explanatory point.

-I’m liking what I’m reading but I don’t quite understand what this has to do with quality assurance…
+I like what I’m reading but I don’t quite understand what this has to do with quality assurance…

 Generally, business analysts will not provide every individual use case.
 This is where QA comes in.
 QA can take the high-level acceptance criteria and create all the various lower-level test cases.
 They can write these test cases in Gherkin syntax.
-This provides some stellar benefits:
+This provides some stellar benefits.

-- Test cases become visible and accessible – Anyone on the team, technical or not, can read the test cases and understand what is being tested.
+- Test cases become visible and accessible: Anyone on the team, technical or not, can read the test cases and understand what is being tested.

-- Test cases written this way encourage test case review sessions with your team – When everyone in the audience is on the same page and not bogged down by technical details, it’s easier to keep an objective view of what the feature under test is expected to do.
+- Test cases written this way encourage test case review sessions with your team: When everyone in the audience is on the same page and not bogged down by technical details, it’s easier to keep an objective view of what the feature under test is expected to do.
 This promotes communication.
 Test cases defined in plain English can raise new questions that require changes to the feature.

-- These test cases will act as documentation for the feature under test – No more relying on one person to explain how some part of the system works.
+- These test cases will act as documentation for the feature under test: No more relying on one person to explain how some part of the system works.
 No more spending hours explaining to a new hire how the product works.
 No more remembering to go back and update Wikis when features are updated (more on this in a moment).